Configure multisite indexer clusters with the CLI

 Here is an example of a multisite configuration for a master mode:

-splunk edit cluster-config -mode master -multisite true -available_sites site1,site2 -site site1 -site_replication_factor origin:2,total:3 -site_search_factor origin:1,total:2 splunk restart
+splunk edit cluster-config -mode master -multisite true -available_sites site1,site2 -site site1 -site_replication_factor origin:2,total:3 -site_search_factor origin:1,total:2 -secret your_key splunk restart

 This example specifies that:

 - the instance is a cluster master node.

 - the cluster is multisite.

 - the cluster consists of two sites: site1 and site2.